 - Embed logo

-- Change player size to a specific width, or to a dynamic size based on the device being used
+- Change player size to a specific width, or to a dynamic size based on a given device

 - Insert advertisements or station breaks dynamically into a live stream

-- Switch between multiple live feeds (for example, different camera angles on the same event) from one player window
+- Switch between multiple live feeds (for example, different camera angles on the same event) from one player window, or

-- Or, you can use a complete third-party video player (learn more about 3rd party video players here).
+- You can use a complete third-party video player (learn more about 3rd party video players here).

 An example of a player API and a live streaming API in use

 The French TV station IDF1 is a great example of APIs in action.
-They utilize both a player and a live streaming API.
-The Player API allows them to use a custom video player built for their platform.
-Branding, menu options, and controls are all custom designed.
+IDF1 utilizes both a player and a live video streaming API.
+The Player API allows this station to use a custom video player built for their platform.
+Branding, menu options, and controls are all custom-designed.

-The Live Streaming API allows them to integrate content management with existing systems.
-It also enables simultaneous live streaming to multiple sources.
+The Live Video Streaming API allows IDF1 to integrate content management with existing systems.
+This API also enables simultaneous live streaming to multiple sources.
 The same output can go to both traditional linear television and OTT (over the top) online distribution.

 Check out their website to see the APIs in action.
 (Although truly, you won’t see the APIs.
 But that is the sign of a well-integrated system—it’s invisible!)

-How to choose the right Live Streaming API for your needs
+How to choose the right Live Video Streaming API for you!

-Projects and priorities change, but choosing a Live Streaming API is often a long term decision.
+Projects and priorities change, but choosing a Live Video Streaming API is often a long-term decision.

 The API code for your video streaming host will be integrated throughout your platform.
-It’s certainly possible to switch providers later, but it’s a big hassle.
+It’s certainly possible to switch providers later, but it’s generally a big hassle.
 In some cases, you get locked into a bad choice.
-Then you have to live with the consequences for a long time.
+Then you have to live with the consequences of hat choise for a long time.

 1. Do the features match your needs?

 Most APIs contain the same basic features.
 However, each platform has its own “twist.”
-Determining which is best for you depends on how it meshes with your goals.
+Determining which is best for you depends on how a given API meshes with your goals.

 Some APIs may deliver features that you consider extraneous.
 However, another organization might consider that feature to be essential.
 Your perspective on these features may change over time.

 Make sure to fully consider which features are critical for you.
-You may also want to list features that are nice, but don’t seem essential.
-Then, you can assess your Live Streaming API choices based on these options.
+You may also want to list features that may be nice to have, but don’t seem essential.
+Then, you can assess your Live Video Streaming API choices based on these options.

 2. Is there comprehensive documentation?